Exhibtions

 Saturday November 24, 2018, 7-10pm

-UPDATE: I am delighted to share that I was honoured to receive the Landscape/Nature Award at the RGM Exposed exhibition.
-It was a wonderful experience to showcase nature and humour through photography, and I'm truly grateful for this recognition.
+UPDATE: I was honoured to receive the Landscape/Nature Award at the RGM Exposed exhibition for my photograph Nothing (Not For Rent), Alabama, USA, 2013.
+I'm truly grateful for this recognition.

 My black and white photograph, Nothing (Not For Rent), Alabama, USA, 2013, has been selected to be part of the The Robert McLaughlin Gallery RMG Exposed Auction/Exhibition on Saturday November 24th, 2018.